line47/design-system-animation/_site/README.md

 * We will recommend only using one animation class per element to prevent unpredictable and inconsistent behavior.

+## General animation guidelines
+* Animation shouldn't be an afterthought
+    * Consider animation options early on in the design process

 ## Example - Fade In
 {:.ds-h2}

 For the short scope of the exercise, we decided to implement and provide documents for one of the chosen interactions to create a path forward for adding animation to the design system as a whole. .

+### Guidelines

 <button onclick="reset()" class="ds-c-button">Reset</button>
 <button onclick="newAlert()" class="ds-c-button">add alert (slow)</button>